 Where to Find the Best Value

-AA buy miles promotions aren't known for their transparent pricing.
+American Airlines buy miles promotions aren't known for their transparent pricing.
 And this promotion is another example of this.
-You'll need to enter a mileage amount to see the bonus and calculate the effective purchase rate.
+You'll need to enter a mileage amount to see the discount and calculate the effective purchase rate.

 AA tends to rotate between offering either a discount or a bonus.
-The current promotion falls into the latter category.
-In this case, the cheapest rate is found when you buy at least 125,000 miles plus a 93,750-mile bonus for $4,031.25—equaling 1.84¢ per mile.
+The current promotion falls into the first category.
+In this case, the cheapest rate is found when you buy at least 150,000 miles.
+Purchases of 150,000 miles cost 2.45¢ per mile.